 HIST 825: Approaches to World and Transnational History

 Horizons of Memory: Indian Indentured Labor and Identity in the Caribbean and the Indian Ocean.
-[Forthcoming]
+[Completed book manuscript under review]

 2003.
 Aapravasi Ghat: Past and Present: Archaeological Investigations.
 Port Louis, Mauritius: Aapravasi Ghat Trust Fund.
 ISBN: 9990373108.

-Between dispersion and belonging: Recent advances in diaspora studies (with Donald H. Akenson).
-Under discussion with McGill-Queen's University Press, forthcoming 2014.
+Between dispersion and belonging: Recent advances in diaspora studies (with Donald H. Akenson) forthcoming 2015.

 Dimensions of slavery in the Indian Ocean: New perspectives and interdisciplinary approaches (with Gwyn Campbell).
-Under negotiation with Palgrave-Macmillan.
+Under discussion with Palgrave-Macmillan.

-2013. (forthcoming) "Le petit marronnage comme processus d'adaptation épisodique dans l'île Maurice : les données relevées sur le terrain et leur pertinence globale."
-In André Delpuech and Jean-Paul Jacob, eds.
-Archéologie de l'esclavage colonial. Éditions La Découverte, Paris.
+2014.
+“Le petit marronnage comme processus d'adaptation épisodique dans l'île Maurice : les données relevées sur le terrain et leur pertinence globale.”
+In Archéologie de l’esclavage colonial edited by André Delpuech and Jean-Paul Jacob, 261-273.
+Paris: Éditions La Découverte, Paris, 2014.

 2008.
 “Indentured labor” in Oxford Encyclopedia of the Modern World, Volume 3, 93-95.